 Faculty Advisors

-Michael Fortner
+Michael J. Fortner

-Associate Professor | Government Department, CMC
+Pamela B. Gann Associate Professor and George R. Roberts Fellow | Government Department, CMC

 mfortner@cmc.edu | (909) 607-3868 | Kravis Center 246

 Michael Javen Fortner is an Associate Professor of Government.
 He is also a senior fellow at the Niskanen Center in Washington, D.C.
 His work studies the intersection of American political development and political philosophy—particularly in the areas of race, ethnicity, and class.
-He is the author of Black Silent Majority: The Rockefeller Drug Laws and the Politics of Punishment (Harvard University Press, 2015), a New York Times Book Review Editors’ Choice and winner of the New York Academy of History’s Herbert H. Lehman Prize for Distinguished Scholarship in New York History.
+He is the author of Black Silent Majority: The Rockefeller Drug Laws and the Politics of Punishment (Harvard University Press, 2015), a New York Times Book Review Editors’ Choice, and winner of the New York Academy of History’s Herbert H. Lehman Prize for Distinguished Scholarship in New York History.
 Along with Amy Bridges, he edited a volume on city politics, Urban Citizenship and American Democracy (SUNY Press, 2016).
 He has also been published in The New York Times, Boston Globe, Newsweek, and Dissent magazine, and his research has been covered in major media outlets, such as the Atlantic, The New York Times, the New Yorker, New York Magazine, the Daily Beast, Time, and NPR.

 Emily S. Pears